neerajrathore/javascript-handbook/variable-scoping/README.md

 ```

 ### 3. Block Scope
-Variables declared with let and const within a block (e.g., inside {}) are block-scoped and cannot be accessed outside that block.
+ES6 introduced the let and const keywords, which allow variables to have block scope.
+Variables declared with let and const within a block (e.g., inside {}, if statement, for loop) are block-scoped and cannot be accessed outside that block.

 Example:
 ```javascript